DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/60 Call Methods.md

         }
     }

-Alternatively, you can save the widget instance in a component property once the widget is initialized:
+Alternatively, you can save the widget instance in a component property once the widget is initialized.
+This approach is not compatible with <a href="https://reactjs.org/docs/hooks-intro.html" target="_blank">React Hooks</a>.

     <!-- tab: App.js -->
     import Button from 'devextreme-react/button';